InteropIO/js-examples/README.md

 ### Application Preferences

+This example demonstrates how to use the [Application Preferences API](https://docs.glue42.com/glue42-concepts/application-preferences/javascript/index.html) to save, update and retrieve custom application preferences for the current user.

 ### Channels

-This example contains two applications which use the Channels API.
-You can open more than one instance of the subscriber app to use different channels.
+This example contains two applications which use the [Channels API](https://docs.glue42.com/glue42-concepts/data-sharing-between-apps/channels/javascript/index.html).
+You can open more than one instance of the subscriber app to use different Channels.

 #### Channels Publisher

-After selecting a channel, you an publish any data to the current channel or to any other channel.
+After selecting a Channel, you can publish any data to the current Channel or to any other Channel.

 #### Channels Subscriber

-Select a channel from the Channel Selector UI or join/leave channels programmatically.
-Get the context of any channel.
-The context data of the current channel is also displayed in the app.
+Select a Channel from the Channel Selector UI or join/leave Channels programmatically.
+Get the context of any Channel.
+The context data of the current Channel is also displayed in the app.

 ### Flydown

-Demo app demonstrating the flydown window functionality in **Glue42 Enterprise**.
+Demo app demonstrating the [flydown window functionality](https://docs.glue42.com/glue42-concepts/windows/window-management/javascript/index.html#flydown_windows) in **Glue42 Enterprise**.

 #### Flydown App